VES CLI Utility

 • Every Temporary Vault Key generated when sharing with non-existing Vaults – -s | -S.

-Using same private key and/or VESkey for temp keys created for different users is a potential security issue.
+Using the same private key and/or VESkey for temp keys created for different users is a potential security issue.

 -k URI, --vault-key=URI